Jakxel12/Projects-Web-Dev/README.md

 # Web-Dev-Exercises

-## Here I will be doing some web development exercises to increase my knowledge.
+## Here I will be doing some web development projects to increase my knowledge.